AISViz/.github/profile/README.md

 We develop modelling and analytics methods for predictive systems that operate over complex, heterogeneous, and evolving data.
 Our research connects big data, data science, network science, machine learning, and geospatial intelligence to understand systems where structure, scale, uncertainty, and time shape prediction.
 Our work advances data-driven methods for forecasting, monitoring, representation learning, and decision support, with applications in maritime transportation, ocean mobility, climate adaptation, urban intelligence, and other large-scale socio-technical and environmental systems.

-This organization hosts the lab’s open-source software, research prototypes, datasets where redistribution is permitted, reproducible experiments, and supporting documentation.
+This organization hosts the lab’s open-source software, research prototypes, reproducible experiments, and supporting documentation, with datasets shared whenever licensing and redistribution permit.
 The goal is to make our work inspectable, reusable, and extensible, so researchers, students, practitioners, and partners can reproduce results, build on our tools, and contribute to predictive systems research.

 ## Research themes

-Big Data · Data Science · Network Science · Machine Learning
+Our research is organized around four complementary pillars.

+- **Big Data.** High-throughput pipelines and storage engines for massive spatiotemporal data streams, with careful attention to ingestion, indexing, querying, and the performance and memory footprint required to operate at scale.
+- **Data Science.** Spatiotemporal analytics, time-series forecasting, trajectory mining, and anomaly detection that turn heterogeneous mobility and environmental data into evidence for monitoring and decision support.
+- **Network Science.** Complex network mining and graph-based modelling of interconnected systems, from shipping routes and port networks to spatial interaction structures, including representation learning over graphs.
+- **Machine Learning.** Predictive and multimodal models for forecasting and behaviour modelling, including approaches that fuse vessel tracking with underwater acoustics and other environmental signals.

+These pillars converge on applications in maritime transportation and safety, ocean mobility and marine conservation, climate adaptation, and urban intelligence.

 ## Software